gbaik/web-historian/web/request-handler.journal.md

 ### Step 6: Verification
 <!-- record your verification here, or, if you use a whiteboard, upload a photo of yoru whiteboard to this folder  -->

+We weren't sure on how to use verification on our pseudocode for this step.

 ### Step 7: Implementation
 <!-- record your implementation in the .js file -->